brest21/Paper_fork_idk_what_im_doing/README.md

 I forked this from this guy's fork - https://github.com/hxrry27/PaperAccurateBlockPlacement -

 Used github actions to build it because I'm an idiot and it didn't work building it on my pc.

-Check the Actions latest run for the plugin if you want to download it.
+Check the downloads.

 Works and am running currently on Purpur 1.21.8-2491 & the latest version of litematica for 1.21.8